mglerner/IntroToBiophysics/README.md

  * [The Molecules of Life][MolLife]

 [Nelson][BiolPhys] is a most definitely physics book, but it's less math-intensive and more readable that many other physics texts.
+It's the most likely choice at this point.

 Whichever we choose, we'll use the others as significant secondary resources.
 We'll use PBoC's